Th Cost of Car Ownership

 Depreciation

 You may not realize it, but the single largest car ownership expense is how much value the car loses each year.
 Depreciation is the decline in an asset’s value over time, particularly due to wear and tear.
 New cars can lose up to 20% of their value in the first year, and around 40% over the first five years.
 Of course avoiding normal wear and tear is impossible, but keeping your car in great condition can benefit you when you’re ready to trade it in or sell it.
-You can use our NADA tool to determine your car’s value.
+You can use our J.D.
+Power Value tool to determine your car’s value.

 Fuel